onereddogmedia/pdlib/README.markdown

 Inside the Pd DSP code there are many "perf8" functions which act on vectors of data, in Pd's case these are C arrays.
 To gain more performance on low power devices like the iPad's ARM these functions are ripe for vectorisation.
-In desktop versionsof Pd over time people have converted the generic C code into PowerPC AltiVec and Intel SSE.
+In desktop versions of Pd, over time people have converted the generic C code into PowerPC AltiVec and Intel SSE.
 Adding some NEON code here made the Pd a lot more performant and meant I could run multiple synthesizer voices and effects in my iPad app.